 The timely publication of essential budget documents forms the basic building blocks of budget accountability and an open budget system.

-Measurement: Two points awarded for publication of each of two essential documents (Executive’s Budget Proposal and Audit Report) for open budgets, using a sub-set indicators from the 2015 Open Budget Index, conducted by the International Budget Partnership.
+Measurement: Two points awarded for the timely publication of each of two essential documents (Executive’s Budget Proposal and Audit Report) for open budgets, using a subset indicators from the Open Budget Survey, conducted by the International Budget Partnership.

 Access to Information